Go to sleep, little one

 Safe to Sleep® recommendations for infants from birth up until 1 year of life:

 - Room sharing with an infant on a separate sleep surface is recommended.
 We tell families this means the baby sleeps in a crib or bassinet close to their caregiver’s bed for the first 6-12 months of their life.

 - Back to sleep for every sleep.
 Side sleeping is unsafe and is not advised.

-- Infant should sleep on firm surface, such as on a mattress in a safety approved crib that is only covered by a fitted sheet.
-No soft objects or blankets should be in crib or bassinet with baby.
+- Infants should sleep on firm surfaces, such as on a mattress in a safety-approved crib that is only covered by a fitted sheet.
+No soft objects or blankets should be in the crib or bassinet with the baby.